 Carrie’s other corporations law and commercial work has included shareholders oppression actions, contract disputes, directors duties, and professional negligence (accounting advice).
 Carrie’s work in equity and trusts has included a complex church property trust dispute, advising external administrators on a range of trust and property law issues, including the rules of tracing into mixed funds, and advising a statutory body on issues of restitution and of legal and equitable assignment or transfer of assets.

-Best Lawyers in Australia 2018, 2017 and 2016 - Insolvency and Reorganisation Law - Peer Review - published by the Australian Financial Review
+Best Lawyers in Australia 2019, 2018, 2017 and 2016 – Insolvency and Reorganisation Law – Peer Review – published by the Australian Financial Review and Best Lawyers Australia

 Doyles Guide of Leading Commercial Litigation & Dispute Resolution Junior Counsel - Victoria - each year 2017-2020 inclusive – Peer Review – published by Doyles Guide

 Doyles Guide of Leading Insolvency & Restructuring Junior Counsel – Victoria 2018 and 2017 – Peer Review – published by Doyles Guide

 Liability limited by a scheme approved under the Professional Standards Legislation